CSC & PayPal partner to fight against Covid in rural India

-New Delhi, May 26 (IANS) The Common Services Centers of the Ministry of Electronics & Information Technology has partnered with PayPal to offer immediate Covid relief facilities and drive awareness campaigns regarding prevention and care against the Covid-19 pandemic in rural India.
+New Delhi: The Common Services Centers of the Ministry of Electronics & Information Technology has partnered with PayPal to offer immediate Covid relief facilities and drive awareness campaigns regarding prevention and care against the Covid-19 pandemic in rural India.

 PayPal will support the CSC Academy, CSR wing of CSC, in setting up PSA oxygen plants in five hospitals in four States - one each in Bengaluru (Karnataka), Chennai (TN) and Jaunpur (UP) and two in Patna (Bihar).
 These plants will be fully automated, designed to work unattended with minimum start-up time to generate oxygen with the desired purity within minutes.